 In addition to the Bond Institute of Health & Sport - on the main Bond campus - the team at the Career Development Centre will help strengthen your interpersonal and employability skills, as well as helping you prepare for the job application and interview process.
 You’ll also be able to work on real-life projects of your own choosing under the guidance of academics and industry mentors in the Transformer program.

 Bond is renowned for its amazing student facilities and social activities, with a huge range of active student clubs, sporting teams, swimming pools, the aquatic centre, student gym, fitness and yoga classes, restaurants, cafes and everyone’s favourite watering hole, Don’s Tavern, all right here on campus.

 To ensure students are not disadvantaged by the COVID-19 pandemic, current Year 12 students can be assessed now for a guaranteed offer for 2021 entry conditional on the completion of Year 12.
 Applications will be assessed based on their first semester Year 12 results and meeting any subject prerequisite requirements for their program.

-- Undertake discounted industry certifications in strength and conditioning, sports first aid and CPR, massage and sports strapping
+- Gain industry certifications in strength and conditioning, sports first aid and CPR, massage and sports strapping

-- Opportunities for international exchanges with Ireland and the Solomon Islands
+- Live and study overseas with international exchange opportunities in Ireland and the Solomon Islands

 About the program